Vehicle Dynamic Control (VDC) OFF switch

 If maximum engine power is needed to free a stuck vehicle, turn the VDC system off.

 To turn off the VDC system, push the VDC OFF switch.
-The indicator will illuminate.
+The

 Push the VDC OFF switch again or restart the engine to turn on the system.
 (See “Vehicle Dynamic Control (VDC) system” in the “5.